-The Nikon D5100 has a 1/200 second maximum X-Sync speed, and its built-in flash is not FP-capable.
+The Nikon D5100 has a 1/200 second maximum X-Sync speed, and its built-in flash is not FP High-Speed Sync-capable.
 Basically, this means that the on-board flash can't sync at shutter speeds greater than 1/200 second.
-There also doesn't appear to be any support for external flash units that are FP-capable, so it seems that 1/200 second is the fastest shutter speed you'll be able to use with the flash, regardless of mode or flash source.
+There is no support for external flash units that are FP-capable either, so it seems that 1/200 second is the fastest shutter speed you'll be able to use with the flash, regardless of mode or flash source.

 3D Color Matrix II Flash Metering